theogroup/ogroup.net/src/_posts/2017-11-03-the-luxury-of-time.md

   common Zen phrases: **Ichi-go ichi-e,** which is often translated to “once in the lifetime, never again”.
 The intended meaning of this phrase is that every experience we have is unique and can’t be repeated.
-We only have one life and every day, encounter and experience is one of kind.
-Once time passes it never will be recaptured and this quintessence makes Time the ultimate measure of true value; you can’t make any more of it or bend it to your will.&nbsp; Or can you?&nbsp;
+We only have one life and every day, encounter and experience is one of a kind.
+Once time passes it never will be recaptured and this quintessence makes Time the ultimate measure of true value; you can’t make any more of it or bend it to your will.
+Or can you?&nbsp;

   &nbsp;